waku-org/research/incentivization.md

 Comparing to "client pays after the fact", we observe that there is a balance between risk and privacy.
 If the server "pays first", it assumes risk, which should be decreased or paid for.
-Decreasing the risk means that the client keeps track of the clients' reputation, which endangers privacy.
+Decreasing the risk means that the server keeps track of the clients' reputation, which endangers privacy.
 Paying for the risk means higher prices (well-behaved clients pay for free-riders).

 We propose that the client assumes the risk and pays for it because: